-IT: BTEC LEVEL 3 (DIGITAL MARKETING & WEB DESIGN - SINGLE) MINIMUM ENTRY REQUIREMENTS C/4 in English Language GCSE.
-To see overall entry requirements to study at BHASVIC refer to page 136.
-WHAT WILL I STUDY You will explore social media websites, the ways they can be used to promote products and services and the potential pitfalls when using them for business purposes.
+INFORMATION TECHNOLOGY (I.T.)
+(DIGITAL MARKETING & WEB DESIGN): BTEC LEVEL 3 MINIMUM ENTRY REQUIREMENTS 4 in English Language GCSE.
+To see overall entry requirements to study at BHASVIC refer to page 146.
+WHAT WILL I STUDY You will learn about how contemporary people and businesses use technology in a range of ways.
+As part of this you will explore social media websites, the ways they can be used to promote products and services and the potential pitfalls when using them for business purposes.
 You will develop a social media strategy for a business and implement it, developing and posting content and interacting with others.
 You will also learn about IT systems and the design, creation, testing and evaluation of a relational database system to manage information.
 In Year 2 you will also learn the creative, technical and scripting skills needed to be a website developer.
 IS THIS COURSE RIGHT FOR ME This course is the equivalent of an A level.
 The nature of IT and its use throughout all aspects of modern society means that it is useful both for students with a wide range of interests as well as by those with a clear focus on this area.
-The latter often combine this course with one or more from: Computer Science A level, Computing BTEC, Business Studies A level and BTEC, Graphics A level, and related courses in Media, Economics or Sciences.
+The latter often combine this course with one or more from: Business Studies A level / BTEC, Computer Science A level, Computing BTEC, Graphics A level, and related courses in Media, Economics or Sciences.
 WHERE NEXT This qualification will also give you broader skills which can be transferable to most sectors of the economy.
-Students can continue with their studies to progress to a University degree which may be broader than the subject, such as Engineering, Artificial Intelligence and Games Development.
+Students can continue with their studies to progress to a University degree which may be broader than the subject, such as engineering, artificial intelligence and games development.
 The course also prepares students for direct entry into a range of careers in the computing industry through apprenticeships or work such as Social Media Specialist, Content Developer, Web Developer and IT Project Manager.